 Many temple-goers make the trip here for the famous Shidare-zakura tree, which has distinct hanging branches.
 Also called a “weeping” cherry blossom tree, it has bloomed every year for over three centuries.
 The tree is one of the most gorgeous around, but the temple itself and other foliage are deserving of the trip to Choko-ji Temple as well.

 (From JR Awa-Amatsu Station: Take the Nitto bus (Kamogawa Community Bus Seicho route) to the "Seichoji" stop, and it's an additional 1-hour walk from there.
 From Kazusa-Nakano Station on the Isumi Railway or Kominato Railway: Take the Kominato Bus to the “Awamata” stop, and it's an additional 2-hour walk from there.

 By car: About 1-hour from the Kisarazu-Higashi Interchange on the Ken-0 Expressway.)

 (About a 10-minute walk from Hamakanaya Station on the JR Uchibo Line or the Tokyo Bay Ferry Terminal at Kanaya Port)

 1175 Haniya, Sanmu City

 (From JR Naruto Station, take the bus bound for Yachimata, and get off at the Myosenji bus stop.
-From there, it's a 3 minute walk (20 minute bus ride))
+From there, it's a 3-minute walk.)